zsxkib/diffusion-pipe/README.md

 # diffusion-pipe
 A pipeline parallel training script for diffusion models.

-Currently supports SDXL, Flux, LTX-Video, HunyuanVideo (t2v), Cosmos, Lumina Image 2.0, Wan2.1 (t2v)
+Currently supports SDXL, Flux, LTX-Video, HunyuanVideo (t2v), Cosmos, Lumina Image 2.0, Wan2.1 (t2v and i2v)

-**Work in progress and highly experimental.** It is unstable and not well tested.
-Things might not work right.
+**Work in progress.** This is a side project for me and my time is limited.
+I will try to add new models and features when I can.

 ## Features
 - Pipeline parallelism, for training models larger than can fit on a single GPU